hnarayanan/harishnarayanan.org/content/writing/artistic-style-transfer.md

 this choice, and we gain a tiny bit in speed.

-Also, since we're not interested in the classification problem, we don't need the fully connected layers or the final softmax classifier.
+Also, since we're not interested in the classification problem, we don't need the fully-connected layers or the final softmax classifier.
 We only need the part of the model marked in green in the table below.